eic/epic-prod/docs/RECO/24.06.0/index.md

                 10x100 , Sub-directory or File Count:1
                 10x275 , Sub-directory or File Count:1
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:24814
                 5x41 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:540
     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3